wofr06/lesspipe/README.md

 - html,xml		requires `w3m` or `lynx` or `elinks` or `html2text`
 - pdf			requires `pdftotext` or `pdftohtml`
 - perl pod		requires `pod2text` or `perldoc`
-- perl storable		requires perl (and the modules Storable and Data::Dumper)
 - dvi			requires `dvi2tty`
 - djvu			requires `djvutxt`
 - ps			requires `ps2ascii` (from the gs package)